 An essential part of running a successful business is maintaining a clean environment.
 Whether you stay on top of your cleaning by using a cleaning checklist or schedule, ensuring that your location is cleaned regularly can help keep your staff and customers healthy.

 It’s important to understand the different depths of cleaning to decide what method and practices you should take in your location to slow the spread of diseases and viruses.
-We’ll be exploring the differences between cleaning, sanitizing, disinfecting, and sterilizing so that you can best incorporate them in your janitorial regimen.
+We’ll be exploring the differences between cleaning, sanitizing, disinfecting, and sterilizing so that you can best incorporate them into your janitorial regimen.

 *Click here to see the CDC's recommendations for preventing the spread of Coronavirus.Shop All Cleaning Supplies

 What Is the Difference Between Cleaning and Sanitizing?

 The main difference between cleaning and sanitizing is that cleaning is the act of clearing debris and deposits on a surface while sanitizing involves killing bacteria after the surface has already been cleared or wiped off.

 When comparing cleaning vs sanitizing, you’ll want to make sure that cleaning happens first regardless of the surface, and that sanitizing follows depending on the area.
 Items that come into contact with foods and that are often touched should be sanitized, while locations like hallway floors and windows do not need to be regularly sanitized as they are considered low-risk surfaces.

 What Is Cleaning?

 To clean something means to remove all of the visible contaminations on the surface, including dirt, spills, food particles, dust, etc., by washing, brushing, or wiping the area.
 This process is surface level and does not eliminate germs but can help reduce their numbers.
 This is expected to be the first step in the cleansing process.
 Common cleaning products include: